Around the table

 Welcome and meet new members(s) within the first week of their arrival.

-Share in preparing and eating a meal with new member(s) at the table you’ve invested in within first month of their arrival.
+Share in preparing and eating a meal with new member(s) within first month of their arrival.

 Last but not least, share your stories with us.